The following are mandatory Rules that all YTSS Pupils must observe.

 4.3 Students must not have tattoos or henna on any part of their bodies including any kind of body piercing or any form of makeup products.

-4.4 Students wearing spectacles must only wear dark coloured frames.
-Coloured or pupil-enhancing contact lenses are not allowed.
+4.4 Students must not wear coloured or pupil-enhancing contact lenses.

-4.5 Boys must maintain a decent hairstyle of short length with a slope at the back.
-Fringe must not be kept beyond the eyebrows.
+4.5 Boys must maintain a decent hairstyle of short length with a slope at the sides and the back.
+Fringe must not exceed the eyebrows.

 4.6 Boys must be clean-shaven.
 Facial hair (moustache, beard or sideburns) is not allowed.

-4.7 Girls with hair touching their collars must keep their hair neatly tied up using dark coloured hair clips or hair bands.
+4.7 Girls with hair touching their blouse collars must keep their hair neatly tied up at the back of the head using hair clips or hair bands.

 5. School and Public Property